 You’ll see these silicone lids in the fridge, on the stovetop, and on the drying rack at any given time!
 These are my absolute must for any sustainable kitchen!

 USES: to create nonstick surfaces on baking pans

 Silpat baking mats (made of silicone) have been a mainstay for bakers for YEARS.
 They’ve been in my kitchen for about a decade.

 They come in different sizes (which I didn’t know until recently) and are a lifesaver for cleaning pans, baking cookies, and so much more.

 I keep ours rolled in our drawer with all the other wraps, foils, and more.
-Needless to say my boxes of parchment and wax paper haven’t been used in years and I should probably find a new home for them!
+Needless to say, we haven’t bought parchment or waxed paper in years and haven’t missed them at all!

 reusable ziploc bags

 REPLACES: ALL ziploc baggies (big and small)